 Domain driven design

 This document explains how to design and implement a Product and Group relationship using the principles of Domain-Driven Design (DDD) in a Symfony application.
-The example demonstrates creating a Product
+The example demonstrates creating a Product object while adhering to DDD principles.

 Key DDD Concepts